monadicstack/frodo/README.md

 * No .proto files.
 Your services are just idiomatic Go code.
 * Auto-generate APIs that play nicely with `net/http`, middleware, and other standard library compatible API solutions.
 * Auto-generate RPC clients in multiple languages like Go and JavaScript.
+* Auto-generate OpenAPI documentation so others know how to interact with your API (if they can't use the client).

 Frodo automates all the boilerplate associated with service communication, data marshaling, routing, error handling, etc. so you can focus on writing features right now.

+Tools like gRPC solve similar problems by giving you an airplane cockpit filled with knobs and dials most of us don't want/need.
+Frodo is the autopilot button that gets most of us where we need to go.

+*PROJECT STATUS: This is still in fairly early development.
+I've tried to keep 'main' stable enough, but I'm tweaking the API and refactoring as the patterns/problems make themselves clear.
+I still need to write crazy amounts of tests, but I'm trying to stabilize the API more before doing so.
+I will start semver tagging releases once I'm confident that I'm not going to pull the rug from under you.
+If you have any thoughts/questions, feel free to reach out or add an issue.*

 ## Getting Started